About the Writer

 msgrmainphoto

-Monsignor Kevin Sullivan is the Executive Director of Catholic Charities of the Archdiocese of New York.
-Catholic Charities is a federation of more than 90 human service agencies that provide help and create hope for hundreds of thousands of New Yorkers in need – non-Catholic and Catholic alike – throughout the 10 counties of the Archdiocese of New York.
+Monsignor Kevin Sullivan is the Emeritus Executive Director of Catholic Charities of the Archdiocese of New York, a federation of more than 90 human service agencies providing help and creating hope for hundreds of thousands of New Yorkers in need, Catholic and non-Catholic alike, throughout the 10 counties of the Archdiocese of New York.

-Appointed Executive Director in 2001 after serving as Chief Operating Officer for five years, and in other leadership positions for more than 17 years, Monsignor Sullivan continues to represent the Catholic Charities agencies in public policy discussions about issues such as immigration, welfare reform, job development, and foster care.
-Monsignor Sullivan served as a member of the New York City Council Speaker’s Commission on Homelessness, the Public Policy Committee of the New York State Catholic Conference, and has provided expert testimony about human service issues before Congressional committees.
-Recently, he served as a member of the NYC Mayor’s Commission for Economic Opportunity, as well as Governor Eliot Spitzer’s Human Services Policy Transition Advisory Committee.
-After the 9/11 attacks, Monsignor Sullivan, as Chair of the 9/11 United Services Group, led the coordinated assistance to victims by New York charities.
-He now Chairs the Disaster Preparedness Division of the NY Human Services Council, of which he is a Vice-Chair.
+Appointed Executive Director in 2001 after serving as Chief Operating Officer for five years and in other leadership positions for more than 17 years, Monsignor Sullivan represented Catholic Charities agencies in critical public policy discussions on issues such as immigration, welfare reform, job development, and foster care.
+He served on the New York City Council Speaker’s Commission on Homelessness, the Public Policy Committee of the New York State Catholic Conference, and testified before Congressional committees on human service issues.
+Following the 9/11 attacks, Monsignor Sullivan chaired the 9/11 United Services Group, coordinating charitable assistance for victims.
+He later chaired the Disaster Preparedness Division of the NY Human Services Council, where he also served as Vice-Chair.

-During the 1970s and 1980s, when Monsignor Sullivan served as a parish priest at St. Elizabeth’s Church in Washington Heights, he co-founded the Washington Heights-Inwood Coalition and the Northern Manhattan Improvement Corporation, two neighborhood development organizations that continue to thrive.
-He was a Board member of many healthcare organizations, including St. Vincent’s Hospital and Medical Center, Terence Cardinal Cooke Health Care Center, the Carmel Richmond Housing Corporation, and the St. Vincent de Paul Residence.
-During the 1990s, he served as Co-Chair of the Partnership for the Homeless.
+Earlier in his ministry, during the 1970s and 1980s as a parish priest at St. Elizabeth’s Church in Washington Heights, Monsignor Sullivan co-founded the Washington Heights-Inwood Coalition and the Northern Manhattan Improvement Corporation.
+Both are community development organizations that continue to thrive.
+He has served on the boards of multiple healthcare organizations, including St. Vincent’s Hospital and Medical Center, Terence Cardinal Cooke Health Care Center, Carmel Richmond Housing Corporation, and the St. Vincent de Paul Residence.
+In the 1990s, he was Co-Chair of the Partnership for the Homeless.

-Monsignor Sullivan received a Masters Degree in public administration at the School of International and Public Affairs of Columbia University, and a doctorate in Public Administration at New York University.
-He graduated cum laude from Cathedral College of the Immaculate Conception.
-He has taught in graduate programs at the Mendoza College of Business, and the University of Notre Dame where he was a consultant to the dean regarding the College’s Masters program in non-profit management.
-He has taught at New York University and the Robert J. Milano Graduate School of Management and Urban Policy of the New School University.
-Monsignor Sullivan continues to maintain both an academic and pragmatic interest in evaluation and performance measurement of non-profit organizations.
+Monsignor Sullivan earned a Master’s in Public Administration from Columbia University’s School of International and Public Affairs and a Doctorate in Public Administration from New York University.
+He graduated cum laude from Cathedral College of the Immaculate Conception and has taught in graduate programs at the Mendoza College of Business at the University of Notre Dame, New York University, and the New School’s Milano Graduate School of Management and Urban Policy.
+He has remained deeply committed to the evaluation and performance measurement of non-profit organizations.

-Monsignor Sullivan was born in the Bronx and raised in Yonkers.
-He studied for the priesthood at St. Joseph’s Seminary, was ordained in 1976 by Terence Cardinal Cooke, and named Monsignor by John Cardinal O’Connor in 1999.
+Born in the Bronx and raised in Yonkers, Monsignor Sullivan studied for the priesthood at St. Joseph’s Seminary and was ordained in 1976 by Terence Cardinal Cooke.
+He was named Monsignor by John Cardinal O’Connor in 1999.
+Today, as Emeritus Executive Director, he continues to be a respected voice in the field of human services.
+He carries forward his legacy of compassion, leadership, and advocacy for New Yorkers in need.